Skip to main content

 8. Click Create.

-A new widget is created and automatically added to the selected dashboard scene.
+The new widget is automatically added to the selected dashboard scene.

 Note

-When working with the uploaded data, make sure that at least one attribute is specified in it to build a graph on the widget.
+When working with the uploaded data, make sure it contains at least one attribute to build a chart.

 Parameter